Louis Cole (YouTuber): Career

-In 2019, Louis restarted his FoodForLouis as a Vegan cooking channel.
+In 2019, Cole restarted his FoodForLouis as a Vegan cooking channel.
 He created a social media travel management agency brand based on his slogan Live The Adventure, often referred to as LTA.
 Find The Nomads was a clothing company founded by Cole, Steve Booker and Jake Evans.
 It was started on 9 May 2014 and was dissolved on 28 June 2016.